erikdung/startup-progress-tracker/README.md

 - **Task Recording:** The app provides a seamless process for recording each phases of your startup journey.
 From initial ideation to product launch and beyond, you can easily log every phase.

 - **Local Storage:** All data related to your startup progress is securely stored using Local Storage.
-The designated key for this storage is `OAKS_LABS_STORAGE_KEY`, ensuring your data remains easily accessible and private.
+The designated key for this storage is `STARTUP_PROGRESS_TRACKER_STORAGE_KEY`, ensuring your data remains easily accessible and private.

 - **Customization:** Want to tailor the app to your specific startup workflow?
 No problem!
 Head over to the `src/consts.ts` file to modify the `DEFAULT_PHASES` array.
 This empowers you to adapt the default phases to align with your unique business trajectory.